North York Moors Accessibility Project

 Access for All UK: Professional Accessibility Mentors (PAMs)

-The role of the Professional Accessibility Mentors (PAMs) will be largely to advise, guide and mentor 10-15 participating businesses through an Access for All Development Process in Phase 2 – Product Development.
+The role of the Professional Accessibility Mentors (PAMs) was largely to advise, guide and mentor 10-15 participating businesses through an Access for All Development Process in Phase 2 – Product Development.

 Tourism for All: online accessibility training provider

-The online accessibility training provider will provide access to an existing online disability awareness e-learning programme for all customer facing staff at the 10-15 businesses between end September 2021 and end March 2022.
+The online accessibility training provider provided access to an existing online disability awareness e-learning programme for all customer facing staff at the 12 businesses between end September 2021 and end March 2022.

 Kubi Kalloo: Audience research provider

-The audience research provider will complete two phases of research:
+The audience research provider completed two phases of research:

 - Phase 1 - quantitative research, focused on the customer journey and holiday behaviour of German and Dutch Explorers with an accessibility requirement.
 Read the research report.